gitlep1/Foun-d/README.md

 - open a new terminal in the same directory
 - terminal 1 (front end): cd front-end then npm start
 - terminal 2 (back end): npm start
-- CONGRADULATIONS you have started found'd!!!!
+- CONGRADULATIONS you have started foun'd!!!!

 <hr />